 Co-County Wellness Services

 Engaging youth and trusted adults to educate teens about healthy relationships and reduce the teen pregnancy rate in our community are the cornerstones of Berks Teens Matter, a program of Co-County Wellness Services.
-Executive Director Carolyn Bazik shares how United Way’s support of this important program is making a difference for Berks County youth.
+Executive Director Carolyn Bazik shares how United Way’s support helps local youth.

 Easterseals Eastern PA